syncfusion-content/typescript-docs/TypeScript/Splitter/overview.md

 # Overview

-The Typescript Splitter component that enables you to divide a Web page into distinct areas by inserting resizable panes.
-You can create any number of Splitter panes and place them inside the Splitter component.
+The Typescript Splitter control that enables you to divide a Web page into distinct areas by inserting resizable panes.
+You can create any number of Splitter panes and place them inside the Splitter control.
 The split bars are inserted automatically in between the adjacent panes.

 ## Key Features